 Technology improves the customer experience and helps to build customer loyalty, although a multichannel experience is increasingly important.
 We are not only talking about multichannel communication (CRM, email, chatbot, social networks, webpage interaction, SMS, WhatsApp), but also about payments (PCI IVR, MOTO, Physical and Virtual POS, facial recognition, pay-by-link, QR payments, etc.).

-Thanks to this multicanality, users have many options to make their purchases in the most secure way, which provides greater security and satisfaction in the purchasing process.
-However, it is not enough to have multichannel payments, they must take care of the unified user experience, be fast and friendly, show a unified login or way of identifying and a common interface, avoid confusing prices and unexpected steps, offer several payment alternatives, etc.
+Thanks to this multichannel approach, users have many options to make their purchases in the most secure way, which provides greater security and satisfaction in the purchasing process.
+However, it is not enough to have multichannel payments, they must take care of the unified user experience, be fast and friendly, show a unified login or way of identifying a common interface, avoid confusing prices and unexpected steps, offer several payment alternatives, etc.

 If your customers often encounter this type of barriers, your business is likely to have numerous shopping cart abandonments.
 It's time to optimise your shopping flow and increase your conversion rate.